hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ![Screenshot of Stocking Up V1](/assets/images/stocking-up-screenshots/su-v1.png "Stocking Up V1.")

 The crux of the application was simple: a virtual stock market where users (students in this case) could trade within, and thereby learn about, the stock market.
 The application features were quite simple: a portfolio management system, near real-time price data from the ASX, a tutorial system, interactive graphs and local save data.
-I was immensely proud of the result, especially considering that this was my first time utilising VB .NET (as in the past my high school forced us to use Visual Basic 6).
+I was immensely proud of the result, especially considering that this was my first time utilising VB .NET (as in the past, my high school forced us to use Visual Basic 6).

 ![Visual Basic 6](/assets/images/stocking-up-screenshots/vb6.png "Visual Basic 6")
 _I remember seeing this screen everyday for months._

-However, even throughout the development process, I felt there was something truly missing in the application: social interaction.
-At this point, I had been working on the project for 6 months and I really didn't have that much time to fundamentally change my application.
+However, even throughout the development process, I felt something truly missing in the application: social interaction.
+At this point, I had been working on the project for 6 months, and I didn't have that much time to change my application fundamentally.
 After completing the project, the thoughts of a shared virtual stock market application continued to fester in my mind.
 Throughout university, being exposed to more modern technologies/concepts such as Software as a Service and Hybrid Web Applications allowed me to conceptualise how this shared virtual stock market would operate.

-Finally, for the subject Advanced Software Development, we were presented with the opportunity to develop a full-stack application of our own choosing.
+Finally, for the subject Advanced Software Development, we were presented with the opportunity to develop a full-stack application of our choosing.
 My group and I were very excited to build Stocking Up V2.
 However, we quickly realised things weren't going to be that easy.

 ### Hitting the ground somewhat running

-On very first day of this project, I quickly realised how big of a venture this would take.
-We decided, in accordance with our university's policies of plagiarism and such, that not a single resource, line of code, or even user interface design from Stocking Up was going to be used - everything would have to be built from scratch (just thinking about it now, converting a VB.
+On the very first day of this project, I quickly realised how big of a venture this would take.
+Per our university's policies of plagiarism and such, we decided that not a single resource, line of code, or even user interface design from Stocking Up was going to be used.
+Everything would have to be built from scratch (just thinking about it now, converting a VB.
 NET code base to JavaScript would've been a nightmare).

-We first came up with of a list of desirable features for our application, and then assigned two of them to each group member.
-We all then hopped onto a shared Figma document where each group member designed the UX/UI for their respective features.
-During this process we constantly communicated with each other on the overall look/feel of the user interface.
-After spending an entirety of one of our 2 hours meeting deciding on a colour theme, we finally finished our user interface designs (some of which you can see below).
+We first came up with a list of desirable features for our application and then assigned two of them to each group member.
+We then hopped onto a shared Figma document where each group member designed the UX/UI for their respective features.
+During this process, we constantly communicated with each other on the overall look/feel of the user interface.
+After spending the entirety of one of our 2 hours meetings deciding on a colour theme, we finally finished our user interface designs (some of which you can see below).

 {% include gallery caption="Some of Stocking Up V2 mock designs" %}

 ## The tech stack

-As the two people in the group with the most software development experience, James and I were presented with the difficult task of selecting the tech stack we were going to use throughout the project.
-Luckily, we both had experience utilising React, Express and Node.js in a previous university assignment.
+As the two people in the group with the most software development experience, James and I were presented with the difficult task of selecting the tech stack we would use throughout the project.
+Luckily, we had experience utilising React, Express and Node.js in a previous university assignment.

 ### React

 ![React](/assets/images/stocking-up-screenshots/react.png "React")

-As you can see with some of mock designs, there are a lot of commonalities between each screen's UI.
-This is why we chose React because of it's focus on reusable components.
-We also chose React because of it's easiness to learn and use, especially seeing as most of our group had no prior experience with React.
+As you can see with some of the mock designs, there are a lot of commonalities between each screen's UI.
+This reason is why we chose React because of its focus on reusable components.
+We also chose React because of its ease of learning and use, especially since most of our group had no prior experience with React.

 ### Express and Node.js

-We knew from the beginning that, if we were going to create a JavaScript webapp, that we'd be utilising Node.js.
-We chose Node.js, not only because of our familiarity with it, but we also saw the benefits of using npm throughout the development of our application, especially when it came to integrating unit testing frameworks.
+We knew from the beginning that if we were going to create a JavaScript web app, we'd be utilising Node.js.
+We chose Node.js not only because of our familiarity with it but also saw the benefits of using npm throughout the development of our application, especially when it came to integrating unit testing frameworks.

 We also chose Express because it allows us to quickly serve our "built" React page, quickly incorporate other middleware modules and define various routes for our application.